schneialexan/atai-chatbot/README.md

   3. Cosine similarity matrix is computed between all movies
   4. **Hybrid Scoring**: Boosts recommendations that match common traits identified from user's preferences
   5. Uses trait labels to create weighted query vectors for enhanced similarity matching
+  6. **Entity-Based Filtering**: If non-film entities (directors, actors, etc.) are found in `other_candidates`, filters TF-IDF recommendations to only include movies that match those entities (e.g., only movies by a mentioned director, or only movies with a mentioned actor)
-- **Use Case**: Finding movies with similar content, themes, or creative elements
+- **Use Case**: Finding movies with similar content, themes, or creative elements, optionally constrained by specific directors, actors, or other creative roles
-- **Output**: Movies ranked by content similarity with trait-based boosting
+- **Output**: Movies ranked by content similarity with trait-based boosting, optionally filtered by non-film entities

 #### Collaborative Filtering Recommendations
 - **Approach**: Item-based collaborative filtering using user rating patterns